TomCrypto/Ordo/ordo/readme.txt

 --------

-The code on Github should normally be functional in some way (unless we screwed a commit up), but of course it has only been tested under a limited number of platforms, so you may have to patch up the code to make it work under your compiler/OS.
+The code on Github should normally be functional in some way (unless we screwed a commit up), but of course it has only been tested under a limited number of platforms, so you may have to patch up the code to make it work under your compiler/OS, as what shows up as warnings or hints for us may come up as errors for you.
 Tested platforms so far:

 - Linux Mint 13 [64-bit] GCC w/ Code::Blocks